Five Cities in Texas Approve Decriminalization Initiatives on Ballot

 In 2019, the Texas House approved a cannabis decriminalization bill, but it didn’t make it through the Senate.
 James praises the decriminalization victories won in the November ballot, but wants to see more progress from his state.
 “While these local advancements are important in mitigating harm on citizens and reprioritizing law enforcement time, they result in a patchwork of differing marijuana enforcement policies based on location,” James added.
 “It is time for lawmakers to take steps to enact statewide reform when they convene in January 2023.”

 In order of population, the top five Texas cities include Houston, San Antonio, Dallas, Austin, and Fort Worth.
 In May 2022, voters in Austin approved the “Austin Freedom Act,” which also enabled decriminalized cannabis.
 “It’s official!
 Austin will hold an election May 7, 2022 on the Austin Freedom Act.
-Voters will be able to pass new city law that (1) ends enforcement of marijuana possession and (2) bans dangerous ‘no knock’ warrants.
+Voters will be able to pass a new city law that (1) ends enforcement of marijuana possession and (2) bans dangerous ‘no knock’ warrants.
 Thank you to everyone who got us this far—now let’s win!”
 Ground Game Texas wrote on social media in May.

 Next up could be the city of San Antonio, which might have decriminalization on the ballot in May 2023.
 “These are all things that, for whatever reason, the city government hasn’t accomplished even though there’s public demand for them,” said Ground Game Texas co-founder and political director Mike Siegel.
 “That’s the beauty of this direct democracy tactic—the initiative tactic—where we can take something that’s popular with the people and the people can legislate directly.”